bccbass/T1A1/BenjaminCampbell_T1A1.md

 }
 ```

-### customer_order:
+### CustomerOrder:
 This class covers each instance of an order (covering a range of 1 or more individuals in a given party).
-It is essential to associate a customer, their payment information and their order details can be paid, prepared and served accordingly.
-This class might have and order number, time ordered, items ordered ( which would need an associated list of dictionaries to cover items would need to be associated with different party members and special requests and allergy information), total order sum.
+It is essential to associate a customer, their payment information and their order details.
+This class might have an order number, time ordered,  total order sum, items ordered (which would need an associated list of dictionaries to cover items to be associated with different party members and another for special requests and allergy information).
 Some methods included in this class might be order tracking, serve time estimate or bill splitting.
-This class is the main the main conduit between customer and restaurant and is integral to a functional restaurant apps success - customers have to be able to order and pay for items, and the process of preparation and delivery must be robust or there is literally no business model.
+This class is the main conduit between customer and restaurant and is integral to a functional restaurant apps success - customers have to be able to order and pay for items, and the process of preparation and delivery must be robust or there is literally no business model.
 ```Python
 'customer_order' = {
 'ordered_items': List,